-THEOLOGY 385 SPECIAL QUESTIONS IN MORAL THEOLOGY: Ecological Degradation
+THEOLOGY 8650 SPECIAL QUESTIONS IN MORAL

 Can religious traditions motivate believers to stop accelerating the rate of species extinction, degrading and destroying ecological systems, and threatening the integrity of Earth's biosphere?
 Widespread abuse of the physical environment has prompted increasing numbers of scholars of world religions to pose this question.
 They have been exploring ways of thinking that might prompt people of faith to act in ways that are more compatible with the well being of the more-than-human others that constitute our planet.
 Students enrolled in Theology 385 are afforded an opportunity to participate in this ongoing "greening of religion" by examining teachings of the major religions of the world to discern the extent to which they provide promising foundations for environmental ethics.
 Current and future teachers are provided opportunities to gear their learning toward application in the classroom and/or education of the public.